codecindy/BEWD_DC_JAN2015/post_class/learning_objectives.md

 ## ActiveRecord

-#### Concepts
+**Concepts**

-- Explain what an ORM is and why we use it (vs. writing SQL)
+- Explain what an ORM is and why we use it (vs. writing SQL).
-- Explain what ActiveRecord is
+- Explain what ActiveRecord is.
-- Explain the basic idea of metaprogramming and how AR leverages this to provide an interface to the DB
+- Explain the basic idea of metaprogramming and how AR leverages this to provide an interface to the DB.
-- Predict the SQL commands that will be issued during particular AR method calls
+- Predict the SQL commands that will be issued during particular AR method calls.
-- Distinguish between when data is stored in memory vs when it is stored in the database
+- Distinguish between when data is stored in memory vs when it is stored in the database.
-- Explain the use and usefulness of AR validations and how they affect persistence
+- Explain the use and usefulness of AR validations and how they affect persistence.
-- Compare and contrast SQL constraints with AR Validations
+- Compare and contrast SQL constraints with AR Validations.
-- Explain how we use AR to manage relationships
+- Explain how we use AR to manage relationships.

-#### Mechanics
+- Explain what model validation errors are and describe how we access them.

+**Mechanics**

 Use ActiveRecord commands:

-- new
+- `new`
-- save
+- `save`
-- create
+- `create`
-- all
+- `all`
-- find
+- `find`
-- find_by
+- `find_by`
-- where
+- `where`
-- update
+- `update`
-- destroy
+- `destroy`

 Set up the following validations:

-- presence
+- `presence`
-- uniqueness
+- `uniqueness`
-- numericality
+- `numericality`
-- length
+- `length`

-- Set up an ActiveRecord Association for a one-to-many relationship
+- Set up an ActiveRecord Association for a one-to-many relationship.
-- Set up an ActiveRecord Association for a many-to-many relationship
+- Set up an ActiveRecord Association for a many-to-many relationship.

-## Shoulda Matchers

-### Concepts
-- Explain what shoulda matchers are and why they are useful

-### Mechanics
-- Use shoulda matchers for model validation
-- Use shoulda matchers for ActiveRecord associations

 ## Networking

-### Concepts
+**Concepts**

-- Define what a communications protocol is
+- Define what a communications protocol is.
-- Name the four basic layers of the Internet Protocol Suite (the TCP/IP stack)
+- Name the four basic layers of the Internet Protocol Suite (the TCP/IP stack).
-- Describe the Internet Protocol(IP) and what problems it solves
+- Describe the Internet Protocol(IP) and what problems it solves.
-- Describe the Transmission Control Protocol (TCP) and what problems it solves
+- Describe the Transmission Control Protocol (TCP) and what problems it solves.
 - Describe the Hypertext Transfer Protocol (HTTP) and explain what a HTTP Request is.
-- Explain what a port is
+- Explain what a port is.
-- Describe the parts of a url in detail
+- Describe the parts of a url in detail.

-## Sinatra Basics
+## Sinatra

-### Concepts
+**Concepts**

-- Describe what Sinatra is and what it is used for
+- Describe what Sinatra is and what it is used for.
-- Define what WEBrick and Rack are
+- Define what WEBrick and Rack are.
-- Distinguish between a route and a path
+- Distinguish between a route and a path.

-### Mechanics
+**Mechanics**

 - Build a Sinatra app that responds to HTTP requests
 - Define routes using Sinatra
 - Define routes with URL paramters and access those parameters

-## Sinatra with HTML & ERB
+## Views & ERB

-### Concepts
+**Concepts**

-- Explain the idea of "separation of concerns" and why it is so important
+- Explain the idea of "separation of concerns" and why it is so important.
-- Explain the different roles of HTML, CSS & JavaScript
+- Explain the different roles of HTML, CSS & JavaScript.
-- Explain what the "DOM" is
+- Explain what the "DOM" is.
-- Explain what SEO is and what affects it
+- Explain what SEO is and what affects it.
-- Explain what Accessibility is and why it is important
+- Explain what Accessibility is and why it is important.

-### Mechanics
+**Mechanics**

-- Create an HTML page and use common tags
+- Create an HTML page and use common tags.
-- Use ERB templates to create dynamic pages and render views
+- Use ERB templates to create dynamic pages and render views.
-- Pass values into views using instance variables
+- Pass values into views using instance variables.
-- Include an external stylesheet in a Sinatra app
+- Include an external stylesheet in a Sinatra app.

-## Sinatra CRUD
+## CRUD

-### Concepts
+**Concepts**

 - Explain what "persistent storage" refers to.
 - Explain what CRUD is, and what it pertains to.